department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 ### What information goes on the headstone or marker?

 **You must put this information on a headstone or marker:**
-- Legal name
+- The person's legal name
-- Service branch
+- The Veteran's service branch
 - The beginning and ending years of the person's life
 - The section and grave number (if in a state or national cemetery)